Multifamily Analytics & Reporting

 Simpler paths to decision support existed and were documented.
 The Performance Kanban concept, developed independently in response to what the research revealed, proposed connecting valuation targets to operational execution at the site level, bidirectionally, without requiring users to learn a new scoring language before the tool could tell them anything useful.
 It was acknowledged as a strong idea.
 It was not pursued.

 The team had aligned around the scoring direction before findings were delivered.
 Organizational circumstances prevented wider circulation.
-I moved on to other project work.
+What the research had done, redirecting the problem frame before significant development resources committed to the wrong direction, didn't fully register at the time.
+It does in retrospect.

 What this project sharpened was: